 Gazprom, Sovcomflot Pact on LNG Bunkering

-Russian shipping company Sovcomflot and compatriot oil producer Gazprom Neft Marine Bunker have signed an agreement to cooperate on projects for bunkering ships with LNG fuel.
+Russian shipping company Sovcomflot and compatriot oil producer Gazprom Neft (SIBN.ME) Marine Bunker have signed an agreement to cooperate on projects for bunkering ships with LNG fuel.

 The agreement was signed by Igor Tonkovidov, Executive Vice President and CTO/COO of Sovcomflot, and Andrey Vasiliev, CEO of Gazprom Neft Marine Bunker.